-Everyone has a weakness and if you let it consume you it just might do you in.
-Young girls, expensive living, horses, it does not matter, they can all become vices and destroy you.
+Everyone has a weakness, and if you let it consume you it just might do you in: young girls, high living, horses, it does not matter, they can all become vices and destroy you.
 That what happens to the various characters in John Huston’s classic caper film “The Asphalt Jungle.”
-Written by Huston and Ben Maddow based a novel by W.R.
+Written by Huston and Ben Maddow, based a novel by W.R.
 Burnett whose tough yet effortless style is responsible for such other memorable films like “Little Caesar” and “High Sierra.”

 Doc Reidenschneider (Sam Jaffe) is just out of prison and wants to pull a big heist, one he had planned long before being sent away.
-He hooks up with a small time bookie, Cobby (Marc Lawrence) who brings in the money man, a slimy lawyer named Emmerich (Louis Calhern), who is actually in debt, has a beautiful and very young mistress, despite being married.
-Her name is Angela (Marilyn Monroe) and she has expensive taste.
-Emmerich and his thug partner Bannerman (Brad Dexter) convince Cobby to put up the front money, you see they have plans to steal the jewels from Doc and company and fence it on their own.
+He hooks up with a small-time bookie, Cobby (Marc Lawrence) who brings in the money man, a slimy lawyer named Emmerich (Louis Calhern), who is in debt up to his neck.
+Despite being married, Emmerich has a beautiful and very young mistress named Angela (Marilyn Monroe), a woman with expensive taste.
+Emmerich and his thug partner Bannerman (Brad Dexter) convince Cobby to put up the front money; you see they have plans to steal the jewels from Doc and company and fence it on their own.
 Doc brings in Dix (Sterling Hayden) as strong arm, Louis Ciavelli (Anthony Caruso) as the pro safecracker and Gus (James Whitmore), as the getaway guy.
 The heist goes well except during the getaway, Louis is critically wounded.
-This is the first of a series of actions that unravel a “perfect plan.”
+This is the first of a series of actions that unravel their “perfect plan.”
 Gus is soon picked up by the police, Cobby turns stoolie after being beaten up by a former friendly corrupt cop.
-Dix will kill Bannerman when he and Emmerich try to take the jewels, however, Dix is wounded himself from a shot Bannerman got off before dying.
-When the cops come to pick up Emmerich at his house he commits suicide.
-Doc decides to get out of town heading for Cleveland but is picked up by two police officers at a pit stop when he waited a few minutes too long before moving on, drooling over a young teenage girl dancing to music on a juke box.
+Dix will kill Bannerman when he and Emmerich try to take the jewels; however, Dix has been wounded himself from a shot Bannerman got off before dying.
+When the cops come to pick up Emmerich at his house, he commits suicide.
+Doc decides to get out of town heading for Cleveland but is picked up by two police officers at a pit stop when he waited a few minutes too long drooling over a young teenage girl dancing to music on a jukebox.
 Dix plan is to head back to his home in Kentucky.
 He and his girl Doll (Jean Hagen) take off but that wound is still bleeding, and as he reaches the ranch he collapses and dies in his field of dreams.

-From the first shots where we pick up Dix roaming the dark deserted city streets trying to avoid the police to the approximately 10 minutes heist scene, to the final scenes where Doc and then Dix meet their fate Huston films it all with a commanding intensity and strong atmospheric camerawork, extracting a series of fine performances from the cast.
+From the first shots where we pick up Dix roaming the dark, deserted city streets trying to avoid the police to the approximately 10 minutes heist scene, to the final scenes where Doc and then Dix meet their fate Huston films it all with a commanding intensity and strong atmospheric camerawork, extracting a series of excellent performances from the cast.

-The plan is done in by the weaknesses of the men.
+Their perfect plan is done in by the weaknesses of the men.
 Doc would have escaped from the city had his weakness for young girls not held him back a few extra minutes.
-He had to watch the young teen girl boogie to the tunes on the juke box.
+He had to watch the young teen girl boogie to the tunes on the jukebox.
 Emmerich was simply done in by greed, a common theme in Huston films (Treasure of Sierra Madre, The Maltese Falcon).
 Even Dix had to try to make it back to his old Kentucky home and the horses he loved only to die trying.

-Huston cast the film with a fine group of actors but there was no star power.
+Huston cast the film with an excellent group of actors.
 For Sterling Hayden, this was his first leading role in a major film.
 Louis Calhern, James Whitmore, Sam Jaffe and Jean Hagen were known entities but lacked marquee strength.
-Marilyn Monroe was still a starlet in what was essentially her first important part in a major film.
-She was not even Huston’s first choice for the role of Angela; he originally wanted Lola Albright for the part.
-Monroe does not have much screen time as the young play thing to the sleaze ball lawyer but she manages to make a big impression with her limited exposure and she looks great.
+Marilyn Monroe was still a starlet in what was essentially her first substantial part in a major film.
+She was not even Huston’s first choice for the role; he originally wanted Lola Albright.
+Monroe does not have much screen time as the young plaything to the sleazeball lawyer but she manages to make a big impression with her limited exposure, and she looks great.

 The film received four Oscar nominations for Best Director, Best Supporting Actor (Sam Jaffe), Best Screenplay and Best Cinematography.
 Interesting enough MGM had two other films they pushed for best picture that year, “Father of the Bride” and unbelievably “King Solomon’s Mines” were both nominated.

-Overall, “The Asphalt Jungle” holds up very well retaining a sense of realism, three dimensional characters, darkly lit noirish lighting, and claustrophobic close-ups.
-The film is more visually representative of Warner’s ripped from the front pages of newspapers 1930′s style than the glossy films you would expect from MGM.
+“The Asphalt Jungle” holds up very well retaining a sense of realism, three-dimensional characters, darkly lit noir lighting, and claustrophobic close-ups.
+The film is more visually representative of Warner’s ripped from the front pages of newspapers 1930’s style than the glossy films you would expect from MGM.